spyker77/skillhunter/README.md

 **Note** ⚠️

-Due to a forced HTTPS in production, it might be a good idea to use "ENVIRONMENT=development" first – this will allow you to avoid SSL related errors.
+Due to a forced HTTPS in production, it might be a good idea to use **ENVIRONMENT=development** first – this will allow you to avoid SSL related errors.

 ```bash
 docker compose up -d